miryeganeh/GloBug/README.md

 consists of a set of methods that enable exploitation of global data (opensource software projects) in an automated fault localization technique.
 In this study we investigate two heuristics.
-First, we introduce GlobalBugLocator in which we study the eect of global data on a current state-of-the-art technique namely BugLocator.
+First, we introduce GlobalBugLocator in which we study the efect of global data on a current state-of-the-art technique namely BugLocator.
 Next, we investigate the application of a Word Embedding technique (Doc2Vec) on fault localization.
 Our results show that GlobalBugLocator outperforms BugLocator with an average rate of 14% in